donnadsouza/Lighthouse/README.md

 # Lighthouse

-An e-commerce website for a lighting company that offers lighting fixtures to customers.
+We developed an e-commerce website for a lighting company that offers lighting fixtures to customers.
 The platform enables users to browse and purchase products, while also featuring a robust admin-only content management system (CMS) that allows staff to manage orders and inventory.

 Front-End Features
 - Customers can view products, descriptions, and prices.